SimpleDataLabsInc/prophecy-docs/docs/concepts/concepts.md

 To define a dataset, all you need is

 - **Type**: The type of data you are reading/writing like CSV, Parquet files or catalog tables.
-- **Location**: The location of your data like file path for CSV, and DB and table name for Catalog tables.
+- **Location**: The location of your data.
+It could be a file path for CSV or a table name.
-- **Properties**: Schema, in this case, is the _shape_ of the data.
-Column names, their types and _how_ to read and write the data that fits this schema. and some other properties.
+- **Properties**: Properties consists of Schema which is the _shape_ of the data and some other attributes specific to the file format.
+For example, in case of CSV, you can give Column delimiter in additional attributes.

 ![Dataset](img/dataset.png)